 Crocs are some of the most comfortable rubber slippers around, but they can feel stiff in the beginning.
-So, how to break in and soften Crocs quickly?
+So, how can you break in and soften Crocs quickly?

-People buy Crocs to wear at the beach or amusement parks.
-But before going walking around in Disney World or Universal Studios, it’s a good idea to break your Crocs in first.
+People buy Crocs for the beach or parks.
+Before walking in Disney World or Universal Studios, break in your Crocs.

 1. Push the straps to the back in the beginning

-Only when you feel like the Crocs have broken in and softened, can you push the straps forward and wear them casually as leisure rubber slippers.
+Once the Crocs are soft and broken in, push the straps forward and wear them as casual slippers.

 2. Wear Crocs around the house several hours a day

 Even if you’re eager to wear your new Crocs outside, let your feet adjust to them first.

 Before a full day outside, wear your new Crocs at home with straps back.

 First, this lets Crocs soften and fit your feet.